cryostatio/cryostat/CONTRIBUTING.md

-# Contributing to Cryostat3
+# Contributing to Cryostat

-Welcome to Cryostat3 👋!
+Welcome to Cryostat 👋!
 First off, thanks for taking the time to contribute!

 All types of contributions are encouraged and valued.
 See the [Table of Contents](#table-of-contents) for different ways to contribute.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉